OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 A group can additionally contain variability conditions.
 Depending on the group type the conditions are either assigned to the group itself or to the group members.
 In general, the conditions are assigned to the group itself.
-These conditions must be satisfied otherwise the respective group is not present.
+These conditions must hold otherwise the respective group is not present.
 Such a group is also called Conditional Group.

 However, if the group is derived from `variability.groups.ConditionalMembers` then the conditions are assigned to the group members.
-These conditions must be satisfied otherwise the respective group members are not present.
+These conditions must hold otherwise the respective group members are not present.
 Furthermore, group elements can be node templates and requirement assignments.
 Such a group is also called variability group.